 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
-Never take a double dose of this medication.
+Your doctor may occasionally change your dose.
+Do not take warfarin in larger or smaller amounts or for longer than your doctor tells you to.

 Store at room temperature away from heat, moisture, and light.

 What happens if I miss a dose?